-Assuming the presence of a guorum, the affirmative vote of a majority of the Trust common shares present (in person or by proxy) at the Annual Meeting and entitled to vote is required to ratify the appointment of Grant Thornton LLP to serve as the independent auditor for the Company and the Trust for fiscal year 2023.
-An abstention is not counted toward the ratification of the appointment of Grant Thornton LLP to serve as the independent auditor for the Company and the Trust for fiscal year 2023, and the effect of an abstention is the same as a vote "Against" the ratification.
+Assuming the presence of a quorum, the affirmative vote of a majority of the Trust common shares present (in person or by proxy) at the Annual Meeting and entitled to vote is required to ratify the appointment of Grant Thornton LLP to serve as the independent auditor for the Company and the Trust for fiscal year ending December 31, 2024.
+An abstention is not counted toward the ratification of the appointment of Grant Thornton LLP to serve as the independent auditor for the

+Company and the Trust for fiscal year ending December 31, 2024, and the effect of an abstention is the same as a vote "Against" the ratification.
 Ratification of this appointment is a discretionary item upon which your bank or broker has the authority to vote uninstructed shares.
-Should your broker not indicate their vote relating to the ratification of the appointment of Grant Thornton LLP to serve as the independent auditor for the Company and the Trust for fiscal year 2023, but otherwise appoint the proxies, your shares will be voted "For" the ratification of the appointment of Grant Thornton LLP to serve as the independent auditor for the Company and the Trust for fiscal year 2023.
+Should your broker not indicate their vote relating to the ratification of the appointment of Grant Thornton LLP to serve as the independent auditor for the Company and the Trust for fiscal year ending December 31, 2024, but otherwise appoint the proxies, your shares will be voted "For" the ratification of the appointment of Grant Thornton LLP to serve as the independent auditor for the Company and the Trust for fiscal year ending December 31, 2024.

-Except for certain business combinations, as such term is defined in the Trust Agreement, any other proposal that properly comes before the Annual Meeting must be approved by the affirmative vote of at least a majority of the outstanding Trust shares entitled to vote present (in person or represented by proxy) at the Annual Meeting.
-A broker non-vote will also not be counted as a vote cast for any other proposal that properly comes before the Annual Meeting.
+Except for certain business combinations, as such term is defined in the Trust Agreement, and otherwise required by law, any other proposal that properly comes before the Annual Meeting must be approved by the affirmative vote of at least a majority of the outstanding Trust common shares present (in person or represented by proxy) at the Annual Meeting and entitled to vote.

-As required by the Company's LLC Agreement and Trust Agreement, immediately following the tabulation of votes cast at the Annual Meeting, the Trust, as the sole owner of the Company's Trust Interests, will vote such Trust Interests for the election of directors in the same proportion as the holders of Trust common stock.
-Consequently, each director nominee receiving a plurality of the votes cast at the Annual Meeting (in person or by proxy) will be elected by the Trust to serve as a director of the Company until the Company's 2024 annual meeting of shareholders.
+As required by the Company's LLC Agreement and Trust Agreement, immediately following the tabulation of votes cast at the Annual Meeting, the Trust, as the sole owner of the Company's trust interests, will vote such trust interests for the election of directors in the same proportion as the holders of Trust common stock.
+Consequently, each director nominee receiving a plurality of the votes cast at the Annual Meeting (in person or by proxy) will be elected by the Trust to serve as a director of the Company until the Company's 2025 Annual Meeting of shareholders.